 When the weather starts to get colder, squirrels, raccoons and opossums are more apt to move indoors in preparation for the colder months.
 Unfortunately, our homes often provide the perfect refuge for these and other types of nuisance wildlife because they have easy access to food, water and warm shelter from the elements.
 As such, it’s important to animal-proof your property before Old Man Winter blows in.
 Here are some helpful tips to ensure that no curious critters sneak in through the attic, basement or other susceptible areas of the home.

 Once inside, wild animals are not only difficult to eradicate, but they can also pose serious health risks by carrying diseases like rabies and biting if they feel threatened.
-If you encounter nuisance wildlife on your property, it’s extremely important to contact suffolk county animal control or pest control professional instead of attempting to trap and remove the animal on your own.
+If you encounter nuisance wildlife on your property, it’s extremely important to contact Exterminator Long Island or pest control professional instead of attempting to trap and remove the animal on your own.

 Make Sure All Your Vents are Screened